-The Company's financial instruments consist of cash and cash equivalents, short-term receivables, trade payables, debt instruments and interest rate swaps.
-Due to their short-term nature, the carrying values of cash and cash equivalents, short-term receivables and trade payables approximate current fair value at each balance sheet date.
-The Company had \$427.5 million in borrowings under our debt facilities (as discussed in Note 5) at December 30, 2017, and \$275.0 million in borrowings as of December 31, 2016.
+The Company's financial instruments consist of cash and cash equivalents, short-term receivables, trade payables, debt instruments, and interest rate swaps.
+Due to their short-term nature, the carrying values of cash and cash equivalents, short-term receivables, and trade payables approximate current fair value at each balance sheet date.
+The Company had \$408.8 million and \$427.5 million in borrowings under our debt facilities (as discussed in Note 5) as of December 29, 2018 and December 30, 2017, respectively.
 Based on current market interest rates (Level 2 inputs), the carrying value of our borrowings under our debt facilities approximates fair value for each period reported.
 The fair value of the Company's interest rate swaps is determined based on the present value of expected future cash flows using forward rate curves (a Level 2 input).
-As described in further detail in Note 6, the fair value of the interest rate swaps, excluding accrued interest, was a \$5.2 million asset at December 30, 2017, and was a \$2.8 million asset at December 31, 2016.
+As described in further detail in Note 6, the fair value of the interest rate swaps, excluding accrued interest, was a \$5.8 million and \$5.2 million asset as of December 29, 2018 and December 30, 2017, respectively.